Current Environment:

 How we care for chorioangiomas at Boston Children’s Hospital

-At Boston Children’s, the Maternal Fetal Care Center, in affiliation with Brigham and Women’s Hospital, takes a multidisciplinary approach to treating placental chorioangiomas and other fetal conditions.
+At Boston Children’s, the Fetal Care and Surgery Center, in affiliation with Brigham and Women’s Hospital, takes a multidisciplinary approach to treating placental chorioangiomas and other fetal conditions.
 Our team includes maternal-fetal medicine specialists, neonatologists, fetal surgeons, radiologists, cardiologists, and others who work with your own prenatal care and obstetrics team to assess, manage, and treat these conditions, ensuring the best possible outcome.

 Chorioangioma | Programs & Services